prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 }
 ```
-- can mannually add bean (will talk about it later) but for now, can use easy approach and do ComponentScan
+- can manually add bean (will talk about it later) but for now, can use easy approach and do ComponentScan
     - Tell spring to just scan the package for beans and register with container

 **Step 3: Read Spring Java configuration class**